Revised 11/24/25 Added two image to Swedes

 These twin images are slightly damaged and are not identical.
 The one on the right is cropped a little closer, squeezing out the standing figure.
 I believe these are the remnants of a stereo viewer slide.
 Without getting too detailed, pictures are taken with a binocular camera, yielding two images slightly offset from one another.
 When printed on heavy stock and viewed with a binocular device, the scene appears in 3D.
 These types of devices were popular beginning in the late 19th century.
 It was the ancestor of many stereo picture devices down through the years.

-Again, the boys are utilizing a canal in proximity to frequented areas.
+Again, the boys are utilizing a stream with confined banks in proximity to frequented areas.

 This undated image from the Copenhagen Museum shows what happens when you skinny dip in a populated area – you draw an audience.
 Besides the boy spectators on the right who are reacting to the camera, there appears to be at least two females taking in the sights.
 Everyone seems to be enjoying themselves.